born January 27, 1952, the Bronx, New York City

 attended Hunter College of the City University of New York majoring in art

-one of the founders and for years the Director of Basement Workshop on Elizabeth Street
+one of the founders and for years the Executive Director of the Basement Workshop on Elizabeth Street

 instumental in Basement Workshop's journal Bridge (v.
 1-10, no. 1, July-August 1971-1985) and its pioneering publication Yellow Pearl (1972)